Individual Mortality and Macro Economic Conditions from Birth to Death

-This Paper analyses the effects of macroeconomic conditions throughout life on the individual mortality rate.
-We estimate flexible duration models where the individual's mortality rate depends on current conditions, conditions earlier in life (notably during childhood), calendar time, age, individual characteristics, including individual socio-economic indicators, and interaction terms.
+This paper analyzes the effects of macro-economic conditions throughout life on the individual mortality rate.
+We estimate flexible duration models where the individual's mortality rate depends on current conditions, conditions earlier in life (notably during childhood), calendar time, age, individual characteristics, including individual socio-economic indicators, And interaction terms.
 We use individual data records from Dutch registers of birth, marriage, and death certificates, covering an observation window of unprecedented size (1812-1999).
-These are merged with historical data on macroeconomic and health indicators.
-The results indicate a strong effect of macroeconomic conditions during childhood on mortality at all ages.
+These are merged with historical data on macro-economic and health indicators.
+The results indicate a strong effect of macro-economic conditions during childhood on mortality at all ages.
 Those who are born in bad times on average have a high mortality rate throughout life, in particular during childhood itself and at ages above 50.
-Current macroeconomic conditions mostly have an effect on youths and on the elderly.
+Current macro-economic conditions mostly have an effect on youths and on the elderly.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo5 in 0.843 seconds